Post-Completion OPT

 Where can I learn about applying for the STEM OPT Extension?

-For information on the 24-month STEM extension, important resources, as well as the STEM Extension Tutorial and instructions on how to apply, please see https://oiss.rice.edu/stem.
+For information on the 24-month STEM extension, important resources, such as the STEM Extension Tutorial, and instructions on how to apply, please see https://oiss.rice.edu/stem.

 For more information on maintaining status while on OPT, please see the Students on OPT & STEM OPT webpage.